johnston9/MS3-Shot-Caller/README.md

 The site is structured so the user can navigate in an intuitive way through the different features, all pages keeping a uniformed consistency.
 The user is taken on a journey into the site, all elements being discoverable as they proceed along.
 The User Base is central to the structure.
 Here the user is being visibly encouraged to select a department or click on one of the other options available to them.
-When the user selects a department they are taken to that page and given several specific "find messages" choices they can follow.
+When the user selects a department, they are taken to that page and given several specific "find messages" choices they can follow.
 They will see clear states of change when they interact with the features and be given clear feedback to assure them of their interactive success.
 The information architecture is a tree structure allowing users to move through content quickly and simply becoming aware of the site’s inherent structure as they go.